 Prejudice made me think that it would be privates that would have all the problems, but there were officers, both commissioned and non.
 Some had led men into battle.
 Some couldn’t cope with the fact that they didn’t come out the other end with all of them.

 These were virtually invisible.
 A sort of transparency came over them once they stopped having a place to live.
-People on their way to work would, one assumed, be just like I’d been, completely unaware of those who were sitting in shop doorways as I passed on my way to work.
+People on their way to work would, one assumed, be just like I’d been, completely unaware of those who were sitting in shop doorways as I passed.
 Once your eyes are opened, you see them everywhere.

 In the evening, into the wee smalls, they would gather in certain locations, but not to socialise amongst themselves.
 They would wait until the Sally Ann van arrived, giving out food, hot drinks and ears to problems.
 Although I didn’t see one, I was told nurses and doctors would on occasion turn up.